The Boys in Blue

-The Boys in Blue is a 1982 British comedy film directed by Val Guest and starring Tommy Cannon, Bobby Ball, Suzanne Danielle and Roy Kinnear.
-It is loosely based on the 1939 Will Hay film Ask a Policeman, which Guest co-wrote.
-Some policemen who have failed to make any arrests are threatened with dismissal, and begin to invent crime to justify their existence.
+The Boys in Blue is a 1983 British comedy film directed and written by Val Guest and starring Tommy Cannon, Bobby Ball, Suzanne Danielle and Roy Kinnear.
+It is loosely based on the 1939 Will Hay film Ask a Policeman, which Guest co–wrote.
 It was the final feature film that Guest directed.

+The film is about two policemen who have failed to make any arrests and are threatened with dismissal; they begin to invent crime to justify their existence.

 Plot

 An elaborate theft of priceless paintings has taken place in Central London, and the police are at a loss to explain where they have disappeared to.
-In the seaside village of Little Botham (pronounced bottom), we encounter the local police force consisting of Constable Ball (Bobby Ball) and Sergeant Cannon (Tommy Cannon), who are concerned with breaking up a traffic jam.
-One of the delayed drivers is an attractive foreign woman, who Ball causes to collide with a parked car belonging to the Chief Constable (Eric Sykes).
+In the seaside village of Little Botham (pronounced bottom), we encounter the local police force consisting of Constable Ball and Sergeant Cannon, who are concerned with breaking up a traffic jam.
+One of the delayed drivers is an attractive foreign woman, who Ball causes to collide with a parked car belonging to the Chief Constable.
 It emerges that the woman is part of the gang transporting the paintings.

-Ball and Cannon become suspicious of a new arrival in the area, a writer named Hilling (Edward Judd), who they suspect may have something to do with the stolen artworks.
+Ball and Cannon become suspicious of a new arrival in the area, a writer named Hilling, who they suspect may have something to do with the stolen artworks.
 The bumbling policemen break into his barn at night but find nothing incriminating, then Hilling threatens them with a gun and chases them away.
-Next they visit a rich local businessman Lloyd (Roy Kinnear) to ask for information about Hilling but he knows nothing.
+Next they visit a rich local businessman Lloyd to ask for information about Hilling but he knows nothing.

 The postman brings a letter telling them that the Chief Constable wants to close down their police station because there is no crime in the area.
-They remember the valuable paintings at Lloyd's house, and decide to steal one of them with the help of their friend Kim, Lloyd's assistant (Suzanne Danielle).
+They remember the valuable paintings at Lloyd's house, and decide to steal one of them with the help of their friend Kim, Lloyd's assistant.
 They will then be able to solve the crime, justify their existence, and save their police station.

 Although Kim refuse to help with their crackpot scheme, Cannon accidentally finds some of the stolen paintings on the beach.
 However, while he and Ball decide what to do with them, the evidence is removed by a mysterious stranger hidden in their cellar.
 Kim arrives at the police station, and reports seeing a UFO.
 Having taken her home, Ball and Cannon see mysterious blue and red flashing lights and think they have found the UFO themselves (although in reality it is a fake ambulance used by the thieves to frighten the locals).